 2016 Summer Exploration Grant recipient, Mustapha Jolaade, learned about agricultural communities and engineering in Morocco.
 His trip to a farming community in Daar-ul-Takhfist, in the valley of the North Africa Atlas Mountain range, showed him how the application of mechanical and petroleum engineering helps communities around the world.
 He saw first-hand the challenges farmers face, from lack of proper irrigation to climate change.
 Now a petroleum engineering major, Jolaade says his choice was motivated by his goal of bringing affordable energy to communities across the world.

 For more information, visit the Eligibility and Application page.
-Applications close March 2, 2018.
+2018 applications have closed.